arawseekers/alwayscarry_backendFiles/content/books/acquittal-homecoming.md

 ---
-title: "The Acquittal Homecoming and Inevitable Rise to the Presidency of imelda Romualdez Marcos"
+title: "The Acquittal Homecoming and Inevitable Rise to the Presidency of Imelda Romualdez Marcos"
 date: 2021-02-12T14:24:10+08:00
 tags: []
 draft: false